scrapinghub/scrapy-frontera/README.rst

 - Better request/response converters, fully compatible with ScrapyCloud and Scrapy
 - Emulates dont_filter=True scrapy Request flag
 - Frontier fingerprint is same as scrapy request fingerprint (can be overriden by passing 'frontier_fingerprint' to request meta)
+- allow custom preprocessing or ignoring of request from frontier before actually being enqueued
 - Thoroughly tested, used and featured

 The result is that crawler using this scheduler will not work differently than a crawler that doesn't use frontier, and